 We've had an updated version called the Apple Watch 2 that was quickly discarded in favor of the newly-released Apple Watch 3.
 There's now even the Apple Watch 4 that comes sporting an edge-to-edge display, new sizes and an ECG heart monitor.

-On top of that, there's a plethora of other smartwatches that also play nice with your iPhone including Google's own Wear OS.
+Then there's the Apple Watch 5 which has been introduced with with an always-on display.
+All of these are listed below, plus on top of that there's a plethora of other smartwatches that also play nice with your iPhone including Google's own Wear OS and Samsung smartwatches too.

 To help you decide, we've made a guide to explain which watches will work with your iOS device.
 We've also recommended our favorite watches and highlighted why each is a great companion for your iPhone.

-- Our definitive wristwear ranking: check out the best smartwatch roundup
+- Our definitive wristwear ranking: check out the best smartwatch list

 What watch should you use with your iPhone?